quartz-technology/dev.to/devops/setup-https-with-nginx-and-certbot/README.md

 I hope this article was useful to you!
 I remember my first time struggling to add HTTPS on my first application with 10 different tabs opened about Nginx and its obscure configuration.

-Don't hesitate to reach me out or comment if you have any question 🚀
+Feel free to reach me out or comment if you have any question 🚀

 Written by [Vasek - Tom C.](https://twitter.com/TheRealVasek) for [Quartz](https://twitter.com/qu3rtz).